anajera05/ArtSphere/README.md

 * Saved Artwork: loading, viewing, and deleting items

 * Navigation: ensuring smooth transitions between screens

+Automated unit/UI tests were added to verify key composable components and flows:
+* Login/Sign-in Screen: ensured users can type in email and password fields and that the login button is enabled
+* Artwork Upload Flow: verified that users can input and submit artwork details through the UI

 This approach ensured that each feature functions correctly and that the app behaves as expected under different scenarios.